-Created by the United States Department of Agriculture (USDA), the BioPreferred Program promotes the use and purchase of biobased products by federal agencies and the public.
-Manufacturers of biobased products can be certified under the BioPreferred Program as long as they meet the minimum biobased content requirement set by the USDA for each product category.
+Created by the United States Department of Agriculture (USDA), the USDA BioPreferred Program® promotes the use and purchase of biobased products by federal agencies and the public.
+Manufacturers of biobased products can be certified under the Program as long as they meet the minimum biobased content requirement set for each product category.
 Biobased bathroom and spa cleaners are examples of products included in the program.

 Traditional cleaning products that contain a variety of chemicals are often associated with many environmental and health problems.1 Consumers are becoming more aware of these risks and are giving natural products a try.
 This shift in perception encourages manufacturers to create products made from agriculture, feedstocks, or forestry that consumers would want to buy and use.

 With the rapidly growing consumer awareness of the health risks and the depleting supply of fossil fuel, biobased products are forecasted to see a huge growth over the next 10 years.
 Government policies promoting eco-friendly and naturally derived products are going to significantly drive the market even further.2